JULIERAJ/KIDS-FIRST-v2/README.md

 ###Frontend:

+0. Open `frontend` folder
-1. Install dependencies by running `cd client npm i`
+1. Install dependencies by running `npm i`
 2. Run `npm run start`

 Create your own branch and use it while developing your code.